 Caption: Gallipoli burial service

-Carole Hope has a BA (Hons) from the Open University and her last module focused on the political, social, and economic history of the Great War.
-On completion she decided to look at the military history and made her first battlefield visit in 2000, returning at least once every year since.
-She has published a biography of a military chaplain and also the memoir of an infantryman who fought in three war zones and was taken Prisoner of War during the German Spring Offensive.
+About the speaker: I studied for BA (Upper Second Class) Hons with the Open University and my last module focussed on the political, social and economic history of the Great War.
+On completion I decided to look at the military history and made my first battlefield visit in 2000, returning at least once every year since.
+I have published a biography of a military chaplain and the memoir of an infantryman who fought in three war zones and was taken Prisoner of War during the German Spring Offensive.